Optimizing New Loads & Operations

 While everyone is excited about returning to normal life and resuming day to day operations, the unfortunate reality of continued social distancing will require strategic phasing of the workforce re-engagement.
 Whether it’s running more shifts at a lower capacity or creating split schedule offices hours, these changes will change operations and load scheduling significantly.
 Being one step ahead of these changes can ensure you aren’t stuck with a large utility bill when the end of the month comes.
 If you haven’t read part one on reevaluating HVAC or part two on address potential pitfalls as you reopen, make sure to check those out.

-If you are running new office hours and schedule, be aware of the following:
+If you are running new office hours and schedules, be aware of the following:

 Many businesses are running half shifts, shortened schedules, or altering hourly shifts to reduce the amount of foot traffic.
 These alterations mean your HVAC and lighting schedules should be altered.
 Extending heating and cooling schedules to ensure employee comfort during a newly created second shift.
 As some businesses are returning their people back by department, by mindful of the departments left unoccupied so energy is not wasted in those areas.
 Limiting your building’s scheduled hours is an easy way to reduce energy costs and keep employees safe.
 If you’re unable to do this, consider other solutions to keep your energy costs low.